 Another safe option for regulating GABA levels is to use a high quality multivitamin that contains Vitamin B6 and zinc which influences the way GABA works in your brain.

-Check the “Available Forms” section of this article for details.
+Check the “Type of GABA to buy” section of this article for details.

 Aleksandar